Atupele4/lostfound/README.md

 6. Open your browser and navigate to `http://localhost:3000` to view the application.

-## Application Objects in firebase Collections
+## Application Objects in Firebase Collections

 ### User Object